plewis/plewis.github.io/phylogenetics/lab-bayes-traits.md

     model_list = re.findall("'[Z0-9] [Z0-9] [Z0-9] [Z0-9] [Z0-9] [Z0-9] [Z0-9] [Z0-9]", stuff, re.M | re.S)

-The <tt>re.findall</tt> function performs a regular expression search of the text stored in the variable stuff looking for strings that have a series of 8 space-separated characters, each of which is _either_ the character Z _or_ a digit between 0 and 9 (inclusive).
+The `re.findall` function performs a regular expression search of the text stored in the variable stuff looking for strings that have a series of 8 space-separated characters, each of which is _either_ the character Z _or_ a digit between 0 and 9 (inclusive).
 Copy this line (in nano, you can do this with Ctrl-K (cut), Ctrl-U (uncut), Ctrl-U (uncut)), then comment out one copy by starting the line with the hash (#) character:

     #model_list = re.findall("'[Z0-9] [Z0-9] [Z0-9] [Z0-9] [Z0-9] [Z0-9] [Z0-9] [Z0-9]", stuff, re.M | re.S)
     model_list = re.findall("'[Z0-9] [Z0-9] [Z0-9] [Z0-9] [Z0-9] [Z0-9] [Z0-9] [Z0-9]", stuff, re.M | re.S)